junoxlabs/wagtail-starter-kit/BRIEF.md

 - **Static Files:** A production-grade static file serving strategy is required, such as using WhiteNoise or a Content Delivery Network (CDN).
 - **CI/CD Pipeline:** A continuous integration and deployment pipeline should be configured to automate testing, frontend asset building, static file collection, database migrations, and deployment.
 - **Logging & Monitoring:** Configure structured logging and integrate with a monitoring service to track application performance and errors in production.
+- **Containerization**: Docker support for consistent development and deployment environments.
+- **Monitoring**: Be more specific about monitoring tools (e.g., Sentry for error tracking, New Relic for performance).
+- **Backup Strategy**: Include database backup and recovery procedures.
+(Wagtail Admin Integration)

+NOTE:

+- do not use outdated and unmaintained packages; but keep long term stability in mind.
+- use modern and fast tools as much as possible (but must be stable.)